• Skip to main content

 You can freeze the sauce so you have a taste of summer tucked away in the freezer long after the strawberry season has ended.

-After the strawberry topping cools completely, transfer it to an airtight, freezer-friendly container and store for up to 3 months.
+After the strawberry topping cools completely, transfer it to an airtight, freezer-friendly container and store it for up to 3 months.

 When you're ready to use it, thaw the frozen strawberry sauce in the refrigerator.
 When you’re ready to serve it, bring it back up to room temperature, warm it up slightly, or serve it cold.